 Do Orphanages Still Exist in America?

+Orphanages are common in pop-culture adoption stories — but the truth about modern orphanages in the U.S. is a lot different.
 While there are still many children in need of permanent adoptive homes, today’s domestic adoptions no longer involve traditional orphanages.
 Instead, U.S. orphanages have been replaced with an improved foster care system and private adoption agencies like American Adoptions.

 The History of Orphanages in America

 Prior to the establishment of organized orphanages in the 1800s, children whose families could not care for them often were placed with relatives or neighbors informally and without the involvement of the court.
 But with an explosion of immigrants arriving in the United States, there was also an explosion in children who needed a place to stay.
 Many children lost their parents to epidemics, while others were surrendered by families living in poverty or struggling with drug or alcohol addiction.
-Orphanages and other similar institutions began springing up to fulfill this need.
+Orphanage homes and other similar institutions began springing up to fulfill this need.

 While orphanages were often the best option available to children with nowhere else to go, they sometimes lacked the necessary staff, structure and resources to adequately care for all of the children in need.
 As a result, some orphanages were overcrowded, and children lived in poor conditions.

 In the mid-1800s, a reformer named Charles Brace founded the Children’s Aid Society to address the issue of these overcrowded institutions.
 The Society was founded on the belief that children would do better placed in families than living on the streets or in crowded American orphanages.

 At the turn of the century, reformers influenced by the Progressive Movement began questioning the orphanage system and laying the groundwork for a more modern child welfare system.
 The orphan trains stopped in 1930 due to a decreased need for farm labor in the Midwest and the reformed thinking that the government should help preserve struggling families.
 Traditional orphanages in the United States began closing following World War II, as public social services were on the rise.

-U.S. adoption policy and procedures, as well as child protection laws, began to take shape, leading to the demise of traditional American orphanages, which were replaced with individual and small group foster homes.
+U.S. adoption policy and procedures, as well as child protection laws, began to take shape, leading to the demise of traditional orphanages in America, which were replaced with individual and small group foster homes.
 The reformers pushing for this change argued that children would do better placed in homes, where they could receive personalized care and individual attention, than in institutions.
 By the 1950s, more children lived in foster homes than in orphanages in the United States, and by the 1960s, foster care had become a government-funded program.

 Since then, U.S. orphanages have gone extinct entirely.
-In their place are modern boarding schools, residential treatment centers and group homes, though foster care remains the most common form of support for children who are waiting for adoption or reunification with their families.
-In addition, domestic adoption agencies like American Adoptions can help pregnant mothers find homes for their newborn babies and infants without them ever entering the foster care system.
+In their place are some modern boarding schools, residential treatment centers and group homes, though foster care remains the most common form of support for children who are waiting for adoption or reunification with their families.
+Foster care agencies — the modern form of “orphan adoption agencies” — work to preserve families where possible and find the best homes when not.

 These modern foster care and adoption options serve all types of families and children who need support — not just “orphans,” or children who have lost their parents.
-In fact, most children in foster care have at least one living biological parent.
+In fact, children who lose both their parents often are placed directly into relative care following their parents’ deaths — not in foster care or placed for adoption.

-The adoption process in the United States no longer involves traditional orphanages.
+Essentially, no. The adoption process in the United States no longer involves traditional orphanages.
 Today, there are three primary forms of domestic adoption: a child may be adopted from the foster care system, as an infant in a private adoption or as a relative or stepchild of the adoptive parents.
 Relative or stepparent adoptions are the most common form of domestic adoption today.
 In these arrangements, a stepparent or relative becomes the legal parent for his or her spouse’s or relative’s child.

-The third type of adoption in the United States is domestic infant ad9option.
+The third type of adoption in the United States is domestic infant adoption.
 American Adoptions is a fully licensed, not-for-profit national domestic adoption agency that performs domestic infant adoptions across the nation.
 In this type of adoption, hopeful adoptive parents are matched with an expectant mother during her pregnancy and then adopt the baby when he or she is born.

 In many countries without a foster care system, orphanages are sometimes used as temporary homes for children whose parents are working toward reunification.
 For example, parents who are experiencing financial hardship may place their children in an orphanage until they are able to care for them.
 International adoptive parents should do careful research and work with reputable organizations with extensive experience in handling international adoptions to ensure the child they are adopting truly is an orphan in need of an adoptive home.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.